sproutcore/TransformJS_site/content/index.markdown

   </javascript>

-  Clearly, setting that property as a string and maintaining it is prohibitively expensive, and most people don't even bother with Mozilla, Opera, and IE support.
+  Clearly, setting that property as a string and maintaining it is very clumsy, and most people don't even bother with Mozilla, Opera, and IE support.

 #### Multiple Transforms